How I Set Up the Workplace Safety Walk Template with Customers in Pilla

 Inspect toilets, changing rooms, and rest areas.

 Why this matters: Welfare facilities are legal requirements and affect staff wellbeing.
-Dirty or non-functional facilities are unacceptable.
+Non-functional facilities are unacceptable and a sign that standards have slipped.

 What to look for: